itsMartini/ParallelFinal/ProjectFiles/README.txt

       qsub my_project.pbs

-Note: for all of the above executions, the parameters N and m are read from a file named config.txt (in that order).
+Note: for parallel performance testing, the parameters N and m are read from a file named config.txt (in that order).
 Modify this text file as necessary to change N and m.

-To generate the plots shown in the report, edit the file plots.py and uncomment any commented out lines in the appropriate block (each block has a header describing its purpose).
-To run the python script, either type
+To generate the plots shown in the report, run the python script plots.py either by typing

       python plots.py